-The Letter of Awards from the Ministry of Local Government and Modernisation, and the main Directive for the financial management at ICR as of June 30, 2014 lays out the framework for the management of the finances of the Centre.
-In these documents, there are regulations for financial management, routines and reports and also more detailed rules on the dialogue between ICR and the Ministry.
+The Letter of Awards from the Ministry of Local Government and Modernisation, and the main Directive for the Financial Management at ICR as of June 30, 2014 lays out the framework for the management of the finances of the Centre.
+In these documents, there are regulations on financial management, routines and reports, as well as more detailed rules on the dialogue between ICR and the Ministry.

-6.5 The Budget and Accounts for 2017
+6.5 The Budget and Accounts for 2018

-With reference to Board decision 15/16 Budget for 2017, the periodic economic report and prognosis to the Ministry by 31 August 2017, the Board's discussion and decision in case 20/17 Budget and Accounts for 2017, and the accounts for 2017 from Norwegian Directorate for Financial Management (DFØ), the following accounts for 2017 are found in the reporting list of grants at the end of this document.
+With reference to Board decision 23/17 Budget for 2018, the periodic economic report and prognosis to the Ministry by 31 August 2018, the Board's discussion and decision in case 13/18 Budget and Accounts for 2018, and the accounts for 2018 from Norwegian Directorate for Financial Management (DFØ), the ICR accounts for 2018 are found in the reporting list of grants at the end of this report.
+Key figures are also presented in chapter 2.4 above.

-The accounts show an under-consumption/result of NOK 70.136 for 2017 concerning the basic budget (ie. apart from projects).
-This is within the 5% transfer limit and will be applied transferred to 2018.
+The accounts show an under-consumption/result of NOK 84 679 for 2018 concerning the basic budget (ie. apart from projects).
+This is within the 5% transfer limit and will be applied transferred to 2019.